JAForbes/blog/posts/node-scripting-tips.md

 I need to download some log archives and analyze product usage by user and organization.

 The logs are sitting on an AWS S3 Bucket.
-They are automatically uploaded with write only permissions from the loggin service: papertrail.
+They are automatically uploaded with write only permissions from the loggin service papertrail.

-The files are stored as gzipped tsv files. by time range in day bracketed folders.
+The files are stored as gzipped tsv files.
+Each file represents 1 hours of logs.
+All the logs for 1 day are stored in the same folder.

-So how do we start?
-The first and most important thing is checking intergrations work first.
 I recommend not focusing too much on the specific bucket, file structure etc.  Just connecting to S3 over the network is the first hurdle... or is it?

 ## Where should my script live?